elisangelofreire/Responsive-Web-Design_freeCodeCamp/Project008-Building-a-Quiz/README.md

 13. Keeping in mind best-practices for form <inputs>, give each input an appropriate **type** and **name** attribute.
 Then, give **placeholder** attribute.
 14. **label** and **placeholder**: A **placeholder** is actually not a best-practice for accessibility; too often, users confuse the placeholder text with an actual input value - they think there is already a value in the input.
 Relying on the **label** being the best-practice.
 15. abbreviation is not best-practice for screen-reader: <label for="date-birth">D.O.B:<span class="sr-only">(Date of Birth)</span></label>
+16. Two final semantic HTML elements for this project are the <footer> and <address> elements.
+The <footer> element is a container for a collection of content that is related to the page, and the <address> element is a container for contact information for the author of the page.
+After the main element, add one footer element, and nest one address element within it.